 Lower/Middle School World Languages Teacher; Eighth Grade Advisor; High School History Teacher

-High School Dean of School Life; High School Science Teacher
+Assistant Principal for School Life; High School Science Teacher

 Lauren Kinnard received her BA in Spanish from the University of Tennessee and an MS in social foundations of education from Georgia State University.
 She is an avid "sketch noter," producing vivid infographics about literature, social justice, and education.
 Before coming to Georgetown Day School, Lauren taught 2nd-6th grade Spanish in Atlanta, Georgia.
 She was drawn to GDS by its mission to honor individuals while holding each other accountable within a diverse community.
 Lauren will be teaching Spanish in our Lower/Middle School.